-1500 households of the Babai valley were resettled outside the park allowing the vegetation and wildlife to flourish.
-In 1982, it was renamed as Bardia Wildlife Reserve, and in 1984 it was extended to its current size.
+1500 households of the Babai Valley were resettled outside the park allowing the vegetation and wildlife to flourish.
+In 1982, it was renamed Bardia Wildlife Reserve, and in 1984 it was extended to its current size.
 The reserve was given the status of a National Park in 1988.
 Greater One-horned Rhinoceros were translocated from Chitwan National Park in 1986, 1991, 1999, 2000, 2001 and 2002.

 Flora and Fauna:

-The Bardia National park offers a variety of experiences in its vast undisturbed wilderness.
+The Bardia National Park offers a variety of experiences in its vast undisturbed wilderness.
 About 70% of the forest consists of Sal trees with a mixture of grassland and riverine forests.
-Sal leaves are used in festival and religious offering.
-The park is home to endangered animals such as the Royal Bengal tiger, wild elephant, Greater one-horned rhinoceros, swamp deer, and black buck, The other endangered species include gharial-crocodile, marsh mugger and Gangetic dolphin.
-Endangered birds found in the park are Bengal florican, lesser florican and sarus crane, More that 30 different mammals, over 230 species of birds and several species of snakes, lizard and fish have been recorded In the park's forest, grassland and river.
+Sal leaves are used in festivals and religious offerings.
+The park is home to endangered animals such as the Royal Bengal tiger, wild elephant, Greater one-horned rhinoceros, swamp deer, and black buck, The other endangered species include gharial-crocodile, marsh mugger, and Gangetic dolphin.
+Endangered birds found in the park are Bengal florican, lesser florican, and Sarus crane, More than 30 different mammals, over 230 species of birds and several species of snakes, lizards, and fish have been recorded In the park's forest, grassland, and river.
 In addition to the resident species, several migratory birds visit the park,

 How to get there?

 You can take a bus from Kathmandu to Nepalgunj or take the daily flight.
 From Nepalgunj, a bus service is available to the park HQ at Thakurdwara during the dry season.